bartkoedijk/react-native-firebase-hooks/firestore/README.md

 The `useDocument` hook takes the following parameters:

-- `reference`: (optional) `firebase.firestore.DocumentReference` for the data you would like to load
+- `reference`: (optional) `FirebaseFirestoreTypes.DocumentReference` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `snapshotListenOptions`: (optional) `firebase.firestore.SnapshotListenOptions` to customise how the query is loaded
+  - `snapshotListenOptions`: (optional) `FirebaseFirestoreTypes.SnapshotListenOptions` to customise how the query is loaded

 Returns:

-- `snapshot`: a `firebase.firestore.DocumentSnapshot`, or `undefined` if no query is supplied
+- `snapshot`: a `FirebaseFirestoreTypes.DocumentSnapshot`, or `undefined` if no query is supplied
 - `loading`: a `boolean` to indicate if the data is still being loaded
 - `error`: Any `Error` returned by Firebase when trying to load the data, or `undefined` if there is no error